osu-mist/slash-course-api/readme.md

 ## GET

-Retrieve the slash course info from the database
+Retrieve the slash course info from the database.

 #### GET all slash courses or by giving filters

-Respond to GET requests and filter the result based on filter parameter.
+Respond to GET requests and filter the result based on filter parameters.

 ```
 > GET /api/v0/slash_course